Speed-ESP/speed-framework/docs/modbus/packager_system.md

 # Modbus Packager System

-The Speed Framework Modbus library now supports a flexible packaging system that separates the protocol formatting (packager) from the transport layer.
+The Speed Framework Modbus library supports a flexible packaging system that separates the protocol formatting (packager) from the transport layer.
 This allows for greater flexibility in how Modbus messages are formatted and parsed, independent of the transport medium used.

 ## Packager Types